-Carole A. Feuerman (1945) is an American superrealist sculptor born in Hartford, Connecticut.
+Carole A. Feuerman (1945) is an American superrealist sculptor.
+Her prolific career spans five decades.
 She currently lives and works in New York.

 She is a narrative artist, instilling her sculptures with conceptual elements.
-Her work goes beyond what fools the eye, inviting viewers to complete the story.
-Her passion for water and the ocean stems from her childhood memories spent at the beach.
+By the use of the fragment, her work invites the viewer to complete the story.
+Her passion for water stems from her childhood memories spent at the beach.
 Feuerman describes the sensation of water droplets on her skin after swimming and the intricate patterns they formed as captivating.
 The beach became her sanctuary—a place of escape and tranquility.
 It was during a beach outing with her children that she encountered a swimmer with water droplets streaming down her face, radiating a sense of pride and accomplishment.
 This encounter catalyzed her first swimmer sculpture titled Catalina (1978).

-Selected exhibitions include Park Ave and Central Park, and the Seaport in New York, The 2024 Paris Olympics, Art D’Égypte in Cairo, the Smithsonian Institution's National Portrait Gallery in Washington D.C., the State Hermitage Museum in St. Petersburg, and the Palazzo Strozzi Palace in Florence.
-Her sculptures are also in the permanent collections of thirty-four museums, as well as the cities of Sunnyvale, CA, and Peekskill, NY.
-Feuerman’s works are featured in the private collections of Steven A. Cohen, Former President Clinton, Dr. Henry Kissinger, and Malcolm Forbes, among others.
-Additionally, she has taught, lectured, and given workshops at institutions like the Guggenheim Museum and the Metropolitan Museum.
+Selected exhibitions include Park Avenue, Central Park, and the Seaport in New York, the 2024 Paris Olympics, Palazzo Bonaparte in Rome, the Smithsonian Institution's National Portrait Gallery in Washington, D.C., the State Hermitage Museum in St. Petersburg, Palazzo Strozzi in Florence, and Michigan Avenue in Chicago.
+Her sculptures are also in the permanent collections of thirty-four museums, as well as owned by the cities of Sunnyvale, CA, and Peekskill, NY.
+Feuerman’s works are in the selected collections of Steven A. Cohen, Former President Clinton, Dr. Henry Kissinger, and Malcolm Forbes.
+She has taught, lectured, and given workshops at institutions like the Guggenheim Museum, the Whitney Museum, and the Metropolitan Museum of Art.

 In recognition of her contributions to the arts, Feuerman has received the Lifetime Achievement 'Goddess Artemis' Award from the European American Women's Council (EAWC), First Prize at the Huan Tai Hu Museum in Changzhou, China, Best in Show in Beijing, China, the Amelia Peabody Award, First Prize at the Beijing Biennale, and the Medici Award in Florence, Italy.